antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

 **Observations:**

 - Additional variables (flows, load) appear but are not dominant
-- Core drivers (lags, wind) remain the strongest
+- Core drivers (lags, wind) still explain most of the behaviour
-- Some variables show weak or inconsistent relationships
+- Some variables introduce noise

 ---